NathanSnail/luanxml/README.md

-This is a fork of LuaNXML with LuaCATS annotations and a few bugfixes.
+This is a fork of LuaNXML with LuaCATS annotations, new features, and a few bugfixes.

 LuaNXML
 ===